ghoulmann/manifesto-anthology/source/lanier.rst

 ===========================================
-2011: ONE HALF A MANIFESTO (Jaron Lanier)
+ONE HALF A MANIFESTO (Jaron Lanier, 2011)
 ===========================================

 Introduction